wp-plugins/youtube-embed-plus/readme.txt

 * start - Sets the time (in seconds) to start the video.
 Example: `http://www.youtube.com/watch?v=quwebVjAEJA&width=500&height=350&start=20`
 * end - Sets the time (in seconds) to stop the video.
 Example: `http://www.youtube.com/watch?v=quwebVjAEJA&width=500&height=350&end=100`

-= Contact =

-Please use the Support forum until we put up a site for this plugin.

 == Screenshots ==

 1. YouTube Embed Screenshot 1: Paste a YouTube link on its own line and it will become a YouTube embed on your website.
 2. YouTube Embed Screenshot 2: YouTube's admin settings.

 == Changelog ==

+= YouTube Embed 2.6 =
+Compatible with WP 3.6

 = YouTube Embed 2.4 =
 Added auto HD support